terenkur/terrenkur/README.md

 Games are linked to polls through the new `poll_games` table defined in `supabase/schema.sql`.

 To see the current poll visualized as a spinning wheel, open the homepage.
 Games are eliminated from the wheel one by one as it spins until a final winner remains.
 This does not remove anything from the database; it's only a visual way to pick a random game.

+With a YouTube API key configured you can also visit `/playlists` to see videos from your channel grouped by tags extracted from their descriptions.

 ## Updating the Supabase schema